f4exb/sdrangel/Readme.md

 `librtlsdr-dev` is in the `universe` repo. (utopic 14.10 amd64.)

-There is no installation procedure the executable is at the root of the build directory

 <h2>Mint</h2>

 Tested with Cinnamon 17.2.
 Since it is based on Ubuntu 14.04 LTS pleae follow instructions for this distribution (paragraph just above).